Assad-AC/RSelenium-ChromeDriver-dynamic-fixing/README.md

 ----------
 Additional info:
 Samer's tutorial may be of interest to those looking to dive into RSelenium: https://www.youtube.com/watch?v=GnpJujF9dBw.
-Much credit goes to him for the prerequsite information to this script.
+Much credit goes to him for the approaches used in this script, including the use of netstat::free_port().
 The documentation for RSelenium can be viewed here: https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf.